To find out more, including how to control cookies, see here:

 New Report Finds Energy Efficiency is America’s Cheapest Energy Resource

 Energy Efficiency Costs Utilities 2 to 3 Times Less Than Traditional Power Sources; Average of 2.8 Cents per Kilowatt Hour

-The report looks at the cost of running efficiency programs in 20 states from 2009 to 2012 and finds an average cost of 2.8 cents per kWh—about one-half to one-third the cost of alternative new electricity resource options, as illustrated by the following graph from the report:
+Therefore this report looks at the cost of running efficiency programs in 20 states from and finds an average cost of 2.8 cents per kWh.
+So about one-half to one-third the cost of alternative new electricity resource options.
+That’s as illustrated by the following graph from the report:

 Levelized costs of electricity resource options.
 Source: Energy efficiency data represent the results of this analysis for utility program costs (range of four-year averages for 2009-2012); supply costs are from Lazard 2013.

 The report analyzes energy efficiency costs from states across the country, including: Arizona, California, Colorado, Connecticut, Hawaii, Illinois, Iowa, Massachusetts, Michigan, Minnesota, New Mexico, New York, Nevada, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wisconsin.